Call Today! Free Immediate Response (818) 781-1570

 Sometimes, however, the Criminal Complaint is not filed by the original arraignment date.

-This does not mean that a Criminal Complaint definitely won't be filed.
-In truth, the prosecuting agency can file a Criminal Complaint at any time before the expiration of the Statute of Limitations.
+This does not mean that a Criminal Complaint will not be filed.
+In truth, the prosecuting agency can file one at any time before the expiration of the Statute of Limitations.

-The Statute of Limitations is the law that governs how long a prosecuting agency has to file a Criminal Complaint against a defendant.
+The Statute of Limitations governs how long a prosecuting agency has to file a Criminal Complaint against a defendant.

-For misdemeanor DUIs, the Statute of Limitations is one year.
-That means that a prosecutor has up to a year from the date of an arrest to file a Criminal Complaint.
+The Statute of Limitations for misdemeanor DUIs is one year.
+That means that a prosecutor has up to a year from an arrest date to file a Criminal Complaint.

 If a Criminal Complaint is filed after the original arraignment date, most prosecuting agencies will notify the defendant of a new arraignment date in a mailed letter.

-This is why it is very important to make sure that the DMV always has a valid mailing address on file.
+This is why ensuring the DMV always has a valid mailing address on file is very important.

 That being said, not all prosecuting agencies will notify the defendant before a case is filed.

-For example, it's not uncommon for the Lancaster branch of the Los Angeles District Attorney's Office to file a Criminal Complaint with an arrest warrant and just wait for the defendant to have contact with police and be taken into custody.
+For example, it's not uncommon for the Lancaster branch of the Los Angeles District Attorney's Office to file a Criminal Complaint with an arrest warrant and wait for the defendant to contact police and be taken into custody.

-An experienced criminal defense attorney will stay on top of your case, checking regularly with the prosecuting agency to ensure that a warrant is not issued.
+An experienced criminal defense attorney will monitor your case and regularly check with the prosecuting agency to ensure a warrant is not issued.

 Arraignment in Court